Local analysis, no uploads

 How does ChessIQ fetch my Lichess games?

-ChessIQ uses the Lichess public API (lichess.org/api) to fetch your recent games by username.
-No Lichess account login or OAuth is required—only your public username.
+ChessIQ uses the Lichess public API to fetch recent games by username.
+No login or OAuth is required.

 Is ChessIQ affiliated with Lichess?

 No. ChessIQ is an independent tool that uses the Lichess public API.
-Lichess is open-source and its API is freely available.
-We're not affiliated with or endorsed by Lichess.
+We are not affiliated with or endorsed by Lichess.

 Why not just use Lichess's built-in analysis?